10 Practical Benefits And Uses Of Garlic For Health

 An abundance of nitric oxide leads to inflammation in the brain and neuronal damage.
 A study showed that FruArg produced more antioxidants, which healed these damaged cells and protected other healthy cells from the attack of nitric oxide.
 It also caused the microglia cells to “calm down” and produce less nitric oxide – effectively decreasing the risk of developing mental illness.

 — Vitamin Patch Club (@vitaminpatchclb) November 5, 2017

 But garlic’s astonishing health benefits don’t end there.
-Garlic is known to aid the body in detoxing (getting rid of all the toxins in your body) by promoting glutathione production, which is an antioxidant that removes toxins from your digestive system, as well as improving bone health.
+It aids the body in detoxing (getting rid of all the toxins in your body) by promoting glutathione production.
+Glutathione is an antioxidant that removes toxins from your digestive system.
+Garlic also improves bone health.

-While eating garlic won’t do the job of your liver and kidneys, it does have a whole lot of nutrients like vitamin C, which helps your immune system and is good for your liver.
+While eating garlic won’t do the job of your liver and kidneys, it does have a whole lot of nutrients like vitamin C, which are good for detoxing your liver.

-Besides containing other enzymes and antioxidants that help your body absorb calcium, garlic also contains manganese, zinc, and vitamin B6, as well as a compound called diallyl disulphide, all of which do wonders for your bones and contribute to your health.
+Besides containing other enzymes and antioxidants that help your body absorb calcium (and reduce oxidative stress), garlic also contains manganese, zinc, and vitamin B6, as well as a compound called diallyl disulphide, all of which do wonders for your bones and contribute to your health.

 Many middle-aged women suffer from osteoporosis (weakened bones) and other bone disorders.
 Garlic can help with these conditions by elevating estrogen levels, which in turn reduces the risk of bone loss.

 The health benefits of garlic extend to your skin and hair as well.
 The use of garlic improves hair loss, strengthens hair, nourishes skin, and alleviates blemishes on from blackheads, pimples, eczema and psoriasis.